nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Filters the dates in the LoveBook by a specific metric.

-Format: `filter xx METRIC/ARG`
+Format: `filter METRIC/ARG`

 <box type="tip">

 * Metric is limited to `gender, age, name, height` only
 * Arguments should be non-empty and adhere to the constraints of the metric
-* Multiple valid METRIC/ARG pairs can be added to the command line, and the search will be conducted for all pairs provided.
+* Multiple valid METRIC/ARG pairs can be added to the command line, and the search will be conducted for all pairs provided. e.g. `filter gender/M age/21`
-* Filter format is valid as long as there is one valid METRIC/ARG pair.
+* Filter format is valid as long as there is one valid METRIC/ARG pair. e.g. `filter xx gender/M` works as well, where xx is not a metric

 </box>